What is EFT?

 (Hint: It’s not Electronic Funds Transfer or Elephant Foot Therapy!)

 EFT stands for Emotional Freedom Technique, aka “Tapping”.
-Based on the Chinese meridian system, EFT is a technique used to alleviate negative energy in your life.
+Based on the Chinese meridian system, EFT is a technique used to alleviate negative energy and stuck emotions from your body.
 It’s believed that unresolved emotional issues are the root cause of physical, emotional, and performance issues.
-As an EFT practitioner, I help you to target and clear out those issues so that you can experience better relationship with yourself, others, your career, money, and more.
+As an EFT practitioner, I help you to target and clear out those issues so that you can experience a better relationship with yourself, others, your career, money, and more.

 EFT is a powerful tool that helps:

 Scroll down to the FAQ link to see a list of what people are using EFT to relieve in their lives.

 Want to try it?
 Here’s how!

 - Focus on a specific bothersome memory or pain.

 - Close your eyes and notice where you feel it in your body and what it feels like.

 - Notice the intensity of the feeling or emotion.